 Upon completing basic training, he was sent to Camp Polk, Louisiana, where he was assigned to the 753rd Tank Battalion.
 The battalion had been sent to Camp Polk from Ft.
 Benning, Georgia.
 While it was at the base maneuvers were taking place.
 The battalion did not take part in the maneuvers.

-When the maneuvers ended, the 192nd Tank Battalion was held back at the camp.
+When the maneuvers ended, the 192nd Tank Battalion was sent to Camp Polk.
 The members of the battalion had no idea why they were being kept there.
 It was on the side of a hill that they learned they were being sent overseas.
-Those National Guardsmen who were 29 years old or older, were given the chance to resign from federal service.
-Elmore volunteered to replace one of the National Guardsmen and was assigned to B Company.
+Those National Guardsmen who were married or 29 years old or older, were given the chance to resign from federal service.
+Elmore volunteered or had his name drawn to replace a National Guardsman and was assigned to B Company.

 The battalion traveled west over different train routes and arrived at Ft.
 Mason in San Francisco and ferried, on the U.S.A.T.
 General Frank M. Coxe, to Angel Island where they were given physicals and inoculated by the battalion’s medical detachment.
 Anyone who had a medical condition was replaced or held back and scheduled to rejoin the battalion at a later date.